-The interlock device is an electronic system installed in the driver’s vehicle, who has an interlock condition on their driver’s licence.
-This can be fitted in a motor vehicle, motorcycle or truck.
-The interlock device requires the driver to pass the breath test before the engine will operate.
+The interlock device is an electronic system installed in a vehicle, the driver of which has had an interlock condition imposed on their driver’s licence by the court.
+This device can be fitted in a motor vehicle, motorcycle or truck.
+The interlock device requires the driver to pass a breath test before the engine will operate.

 Compliance with the Interlock Conditions